LMI Calculator Australia 2026

 Property value5% deposit10% deposit15% deposit

 These are estimates based on a first home buyer profile, owner-occupier, 30-year loan, NSW property.
-Your actual LMI may vary by ±20% based on lender, insurer, employment status, and loan product.
+Your actual LMI may vary by plus or minus 20% based on lender, insurer, employment status, and loan product.
 Use the calculator above for your specific scenario.

-LMI typically costs 1–5% of the loan amount, with NAB capping their LMI at up to 6.5% of the loan.
+LMI typically costs 1 to 5% of the loan amount, with NAB capping their LMI at up to 6.5% of the loan.
 The two main LMI providers in Australia are Helia (formerly Genworth) and QBE, though some lenders self-insure (e.g. Pepper Money) or have alternative arrangements.

 The Federal Government's expansion of the First Home Guarantee scheme has fundamentally changed the LMI landscape for first home buyers in 2026.

-Under the expanded scheme, all eligible first home buyers can purchase with as little as 5% deposit and zero LMI — with no property value caps and no income caps.
+Under the expanded scheme, all eligible first home buyers can purchase with as little as 5% deposit and zero LMI, with no income caps and no place limits, within the state property price caps.
 The government guarantees the additional 15% needed to reach a notional 20% deposit.

 Eligibility check: